In the North Western corner of Australia lies unsuspecting Broome, a small beach town full of character, sunshine and mangoes.

 We didn’t see much for the first week, mostly just spent the time getting settled in to farm life and meeting our fellow WWOOFers (technically that’s Willing Workers On Organic Farms, but it’s come to mean any person who works voluntarily on farmland).
 By the end of week one, the count was two Germans, a Canadian couple, a Frenchman, a Japanese girl, a Tawainese boy and three Brits, ourselves included.
 People were nice, life ran at a relaxed pace and the work was fun, easygoing and social.

-After throwing myself into Project Veggie Garden (more on that later) I made friends with aforementioned Frenchman, Olivier, otherwise known as Zitoune.
-He sits with us on the veranda outside our accommodation and plays guitar as we make up silly lyrics to match his rhythms.
+After throwing myself into reviving the vegetable garden we all sit on the veranda outside our accommodation and our French friend plays guitar as we make up silly lyrics to match his rhythms.
 An enthralled audience, he teaches us how to make Psy-Trance on the jaw harp.
-I have heard of neither in my life, but it’s incredible impressive nonetheless (why don’t you head to his Facebook page!).
 After planting for hours in the garden we became good friends, he is a soft soul, and I ask if he will be my guide in Broome in exchange for petrol money.

-Being the kind man he is, he agrees and after work one day I see Broome for the first time.
-It is exactly what you think of when you image Aussie life – palm trees, campervans full of hippies, beautiful people sitting in the sand who have been surfing since the crack of dawn, sunshine, happiness.
-After visiting the campsite and a stop see another friend of his (he has many friends, this Zitoune, his busking has afforded him many new relationships with people who cannot help but admire and like him) we head to Cable Beach.
+Broome is exactly what you think of when you image Aussie life – palm trees, campervans full of hippies, beautiful people sitting in the sand who have been surfing since the crack of dawn, sunshine, happiness.
+After visiting the campsite we head to Cable Beach.
 It is just as beautiful as the rumours would have it and we get there in time for a jump in the waves before sunset.
 Sitting on the beach with a new friend and watching a famous, colourful sunset makes you happy to be alive and I wrote a little in my journal for the first time in a long time.